HarbouliCA/AnassHarbouli_Portolio/README.md

 # Anass Harbouli - Data Analysis Portfolio

 ## About
 Hi!
-I'm Anass and I hold a Bachelor's degree in Business Administration.
+I'm Anass, I hold a Bachelor's degree in Business Administration.
 I have 6 years of experience in the finance industry where I developed and honed my financial skills.
 In the past two years, I have been working in a technology company as a data analyst.
 With my solid background in finance and my current experience in technology, I have acquired a strong skillset in data analysis and engineering.

 Through this portfolio, I aim to showcase my expertise and progress in the field of data analytics and data engineering.
 I believe that my combination of business and technology knowledge, as well as my practical experience, makes me a valuable asset in any organization.
 I am eager to apply my skills to new and challenging projects and continue to grow my knowledge and expertise in this field.